One, 12, or Millions?

 How many social media followers would you like to have?
 One, 12, or millions?

-This is a question I asked my grandkids, and that I am now asking you.
+This is a question I asked my grandkids, and I am now asking you.

 Be careful how you answer, for I am setting a trap.

-If you say, “millions,” as my grandkids did, well…that would make sense in an economy that measures success by likes and followers, as ours currently does.
+If you say, “millions,” as my grandkids did, I understand.
+That answer makes sense in an economy that measures success by likes and followers, as ours currently does.
 I call it the “follower economy.”

-But then you will have chosen Hitler, who certainly had his millions of followers.
-You will have passed over Jesus (12) and Vincent Van Gogh (1).
+But then you will have chosen Hitler as your standard of success, a man who measured his followers in the millions, even the tens of millions.
+You will have passed over Jesus (12 followers) and Vincent Van Gogh (One).

 Recently a woman I was dating asked me, “What makes you think anyone wants to read what you write?”
 The question stung my ego.
 I was taken aback by her frankness, and it took me a few deep breaths to regain my center.